cogsandsquigs/dotbak/README.md

 ## Configuration

-Configuration for `dotbak` is stored in `$HOME/.dotbak/config.toml`.
+Configuration for `dotbak` is stored in `XDG_CONFIG_DIR/dotbak/config.toml` or `$HOME/.config/dotbak/config.toml`.
 This file is created automatically when `dotbak init` is run for the first time.

 ### `files`